csci110/strangerHunt/README.md

 Your instructor will provide a link to a GitHub Classroom invitation for this assignment.
 When you click the link, Classroom creates a new copy of this repo at github.com, with your username added to the end of the repo name.

-To work with your new repo in a c9 workspace, click the green `Clone or download` button at github.com, then copy the URL to your clipboard.
-In your c9 workspace, use a terminal to clone the repository.
+To work with your new repo in a c9 workspace, go to `Repositories` from your c9 dashboard and hit the `Clone to edit` button on the assignment repo.

-**CAUTION!** When the terminal prompt ends with the string `(master)`, you are in a folder that is already part of some git repository.
-Do **not** clone a repository into such folders, or you will create a tangled mess.
-In most cases, you want to run the clone command when your terminal prompt shows that you are in `~/workspace`.

-The clone command is: `git clone --recurse-submodules <PASTE URL>`, where `<PASTE URL>` is a placeholder for you repo's URL, which you can paste from your clipboard.
+From your C9 workspace, right-click `setup.sh` in the c9 file tree, and choose `Run` from the menu.
+The script will fetch the submodules' code and you will then have:

+sgc, and
+a script, github-tools/sync.sh that will synchronize your c9 workspace and your GitHub repo.
+This is how you "turn in" work.
+You can run this script the same way you ran the setup script (right-click -> Run).

 ## How to complete the assignment